XiaoXiaoLui/gittest/readme.txt

 This is the first line.
-and this is the second line.
+and this is the 2th line.
+add a third line.